openforcefield/openff-evaluator/docs/index.rst

 .. rst-class:: spaced-list

-    - **Flexibility:** New physical properties, data sources and calculation approaches are easily added via the extensible plugin system and flexible workflow engine.
+    - **Flexibility:** New physical properties, data sources and calculation approaches are easily added via an extensible plug-in system and a flexible workflow engine.

-    - **Automation:** Physical property measurements are readily importable from open data sources (such as the `NIST ThermoML Archive <http://trc.nist.gov/ThermoML.html>`_) through the data set API, and automatically calculated using the built-in or user specified calculation workflows.
+    - **Automation:** Physical property measurements are readily importable from open data sources (such as the `NIST ThermoML Archive <http://trc.nist.gov/ThermoML.html>`_) through the data set APIs, and automatically calculated using either the built-in or user specified calculation schemas.

     - **Scalability:** Calculations are readily scalable from single machines and laptops up to large HPC clusters and supercomputers through seamless integration with libraries such as `dask <https://distributed.dask.org/en/